-Set up DEM Rules for duplicated logical names
+To set up DEM Rules for duplicated logical names:

-- 1 Log in to Service Manager as a system administrator. - 2 Navigate to Tailoring > Web Services > Discovered Event Manager Rules > Duplication Rule tab. - 3 For each of the Discovered Event Manager Rules, perform the following steps: - a Go to the "Action if logical name is duplicated" section, and select the Return Error option. - b Save the Discovered Event Manager Rule record.
+- 1. Log in to Service Manager as a system administrator. - 2.
+Navigate to Tailoring > Web Services > Discovered Event Manager Rules > Duplication Rule tab. - 3.
+For each of the Discovered Event Manager Rules, perform the following steps: - a.
+Go to the "Action if logical name is duplicated" section, and select the Return Error option. - b.
+Save the Discovered Event Manager Rule record.

-After you run a push job, CIs with a duplicated logical name are reported as failed CIs with a duplicated name exception.
+Note: After you run a push job, CIs with a duplicated logical name are reported as failed CIs with a duplicated name exception.
 You can review the failed CIs in the Universal CMDB studio, fix the errors by either changing the data in Universal CMDB or in the adapter mapping configuration file (XSLT), and then re-push the failed CIs.

-Lightweight Single Sign-On (LW-SSO) configuration
+How to Enable Lightweight Single Sign-On (LW-SSO) Configuration